This page describes all the tables and views contained in the DB file.

 check_standard_prices

 Normally this view has no records.
-If a record appears, it means that the price of the standard asset is present in the prices table, violating the constraint.
+If a record appears, it means that a price record of the standard asset is present in the prices table, violating the constraint.

 check_interest_account